RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 * No support for upgrading the database Redis version
 * Admission is not blocking REAADB with `shardCount` which exceeds license quota.
 (RED-96301)

-  Fix the problems with the REAADB and reapply.
+    Workaround: Fix the problems with the REAADB and reapply.
 * The `<rec-name>/<rec-namespace>` value must be unique for each RERC resource.
 (RED-96302)

-* Only global database options are supported, not support for specifying configuration per location.
+* Only global database options are supported, no support for specifying configuration per location.
 * No support for migration from old (`crdb-cli`) Active-Active database method to new Active-Active controller.
 * No support for multiple participating clusters on the same Kubernetes cluster.

 ## More info